-However, don’t worry because you’ll still get to see the pure beauty of Plitvice Lakes and without a doubt, you’ll fall in love with it like I did.
+However, don’t worry because you’ll still get to see the pure beauty of Plitvice Lakes and without a doubt, you’ll fall in love with it as I did.

-INSIDER TIPS TO REMEMBER FOR A BLISSFULL HIKE
+INSIDER TIPS TO REMEMBER FOR A BLISSFUL HIKE

 - Refillable water bottle